What Happens If I Don't Pay Property Taxes in Oklahoma?

 If you're delinquent on property taxes in Oklahoma, you could lose your home.

-Fortunately, a tax sale usually only happens if you don't respond to notice from the county treasurer about getting caught up.
 But if you let the tax sale go through, you'll most likely lose ownership of your property.
-So, if you want to keep your Oklahoma home, it's essential that you take steps to deal with the unpaid taxes before the sale is finalized.
+So, if you want to keep your Oklahoma home, you must take steps to deal with the unpaid taxes before the sale is finalized.

 In Oklahoma, under normal circumstances, if you don't pay your property taxes for three or more years, the county treasurer can sell your home to satisfy the unpaid debt.
 (Okla.
 Stat.
 Ann. tit.
 68 § 3105, § 3125).